judasgutenberg/twitter-api-demo/README.md

 Consider this software completely license-free and public domain.

-Shout out to Jonathan Skinner, who devised this exercise as part of the job interview process at Mercy For Animals (back before that place was ravaged by ayahuasca).
+Shout out to Johnathan Skinner, who devised this exercise as part of the job interview process at Mercy For Animals (back before that place was ravaged by ayahuasca).